dreamRs/esquisse/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
 The main functionnality of this package is a Shiny application to create visualisation easily with ggplot2.
-Some Shiny functionnalies are exported.
+Some Shiny functionalities are exported.
 Thank you !
 Victor